iAyomi/URL-Shortener/README.md

 ### 3. Run the Development Servers (Client + Server)

-Open two terminals (split your screen like a cool hacker 🧑‍💻)
+If you want to feel like a cool hacker🧑‍💻, open two terminals and split your screen

 **Terminal 1 – Start Node-Server:**